samsquire/mazzle/README.md

 The word after the tool name is the component name.

 You can provision your workers at the beginning of your pipeline by prefixing local components preceeded with an `@` (at symbol)

-# Managing the lifecycle of volumes, AMIs and system packages

-Resources such as volumes, system packages and AMIs change infrequently and remain for an extended period.
-We can mark these resources as manually triggered resources with a '*' symbol.
-While your infrastructure changes rapidly around them, these are updated less frequently.

 # Usage